Causes and Cure of OCD

 Studies have also shown that a mutation in the human serotonin transporter gene (hSERT) may be connected to OCD.
 This mutation causes problems with the regulation of serotonin.

 Scientists have also connected OCD with specific regions of the brain.
-Imaging studies show that metabolic activity increases in certain areas of the brain when individuals with OCD are provoked with the triggers connected to their obsessions or compulsions.
+Imaging studies show that people who are diagnosed as having OCD show increased metabolic activity in certain areas of the brain when provoked with the triggers connected to their obsessions or compulsions.

 OCD is also associated with abnormal activity and messaging in the circuits involving parts of the brain such as the orbitofrontal cortex, anterior cingulate cortex, striatum, and thalamus.